grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profiling-types/_index.md

 - **Types**: Block Count, Block Duration
 - **When to use**: To identify and reduce blocking delays
-- **Flamegraph insight**: Identifies where and how long threads are being blocked
+- **Flamegraph insight**: Identifies where and how long threads are blocked

 <!-- # Next Steps: Exploring Pyroscope's UI(link to ui analysis docs) -->